erslee/navigame-admin/README.md

 - Verify all environment variables in `.env.local` are correct
 - Make sure Google Auth is enabled in Firebase Console
 - Check that Firestore database is created

+### AI Generation not working
+- Make sure `NEXT_PUBLIC_OPENROUTER_API_KEY` is set in `.env.local`
+- Verify your OpenRouter API key is valid
+- Check that you have credits in your OpenRouter account
+- Try a different AI model if one fails
+- Make sure your prompt is clear and specific

 ## License